 2. Loyalty Program Sign-ups

 Customer loyalty programs are important to perk-driven millennials.
 Wouldn’t it be nice to know how many customers who are presented with the opportunity to join your customer loyalty program sign up?
-If you were to introduce the program with a seamless sign-up process as your guests login to your free wireless internet, you could have that data.
+If you were to introduce the program with a seamless sign-up process as your guests log into your free wireless internet, you could have that data.

 If you find that you’re struggling to get customers to join the program, you could survey your Wi-Fi users about what they look for in a loyalty or rewards program.
 All you need to do so is implement custom messaging on your Wi-Fi connection landing page.
 Or, offer a discount for signing in to the internet with an email.
 With that email address, you can invite them to join the program, reminding them of all the benefits they will receive.